OpenBrickProtocolFoundation/oopetris/docs/windows.md

-# Linux build
+# Windows build

 You need:

-- a C++23 compatible compiler, we support Clang and GCC.
+- a C++23 compatible compiler, we only support MSVC
-- meson or CMake
-- some development packages, these are optional, since either meson or CMake can compile them from source

 ## Compiling with CMake